dc-fukuoka/jacobi/README.md

 jacobi - a benchmark by solving 2D laplace equation with jacobi iterative method.
-         intel Xeon Phi and GPUs can be used.
+         GPU or Xeon Phi can be used.
 ============
 how to run: